Heixier/heixier/README.md

 ## Hello! 👋

-I am a student in 42 Singapore
+I am currently studying in 42 Singapore

 I like computers